YosefLab/Compass/notes.md

 ### Misc nonsense
 How to install compass on my conda pip?
 Seems like a pita, mostly because sudo obliterates the environment and path.
 Hmm, very irritating permission error.
 Here.

+### Penalty computation
+So if I use the default for the and/or functions: mean/sum.
+Can I use a matrix multiplication for this?
+I think so.

+So mean(x1 + x2 + x3) = x1 / 3.0 + x2 / 3.0 + x3 / 3.0.

+So you can do something like:

+let mut row = vec![0.0; cols];
+let mut stack = vec![(root, 1.0)];
+while let Some((t, m)) = stack.pop() {
+    match t {
+        gene => row[gene.id] += m;
+        or => {
+            stack.push((child, m));
+        }
+        and => {
+            stack.push((child, m / num_children))
+        }
+    }
+}

+Note that for other, non-linear functions you can't do this.
+Also, it's not clear to me how to efficiently do the multiplication.
+Apache arrow, I suspect, is not quite designed with this approach in mind.

+Also, other ops will require another strategy, so lets do the column function thing instead.

+### Penalties debugging
+It appears most of my results match the python code.
+13DAMPPOX_pos vs my 13DAMPPOX differs though.
+Also I am not splitting pos and neg.
+And to be fair, pos vs neg makes no difference for penalties, does it?
+The gene-protein rule should be the same.
+ 1. Check that py does generate a bunch of identical penalties for pos vs neg
+ 1. Check why the 13DAMPPOX differs from 13DAMPPOX_pos